This post contains affiliate links.

 No!
 Well… it depends what you put in them.
 Strawberry banana is a popular smoothie flavor at restaurants, yet those smoothies are usually pre-made mixes full of processed sugar and chemicals.
 Stick to strawberry banana smoothies with real, whole food ingredients and soak in all the benefits.

-Very creamy and delicious.
+Very creamy and filling.